 Leadwort (Ceratostigma plumbaginoides) is a low-growing, mat-forming perennial ground cover.
 It has small oval leaves that emerge with a burgundy hue, turn glossy green in summer, then transform into a blazing reddish-brown in fall.
 Clusters of five-petal, star-shaped, bright blue flowers, similar to phlox blossoms, emerge in the mid-summer on stalks rising above the foliage.
 The blooms can persist into autumn up until the first frost.

-Leadwort is known for its hardiness, and it can tolerate a variety of growing conditions.
-But it makes for such a fantastic garden plant thanks to the fact that it's fast-growing but not overly invasive.
-It is best planted in the spring after the threat of frost has passed.
-Don't delay planting, as leadwort needs a full growing season to get its roots properly established in the garden, or it might not survive the winter months.
+Leadwort is known for its hardiness and ability to tolerate a variety of growing conditions, and also because it grows fast without being seriously invasive.
+Leadwort is best planted from nursery stock in the spring after the threat of frost has passed.
+Don't delay planting, as leadwort needs a full growing season to get its roots properly established in the garden to survive the winter months.

 |Botanical Name||Ceratostigma plumbaginoides|